Interplanetary-Embassy/planet-surface/README.md

 Nice to have:

+* _New readme based on newly available functionality ..._
 * Different background types
 * Setting suns and rising moons based on time of day
 * Introducing day and night cycles / background types